apache/sling-org-apache-sling-feature/docs/features.md

 Bundles usually have requirements, for example they contain package imports - such requirements can be satisfied either by other bundles from the same or other features.
 Or in other words, a feature must not be complete and fulfill all requirements mentioned within the parts of the feature.

+Sometimes there is the need to define an order for the startup of bundles.
+A bundle's metadata can be defined to contain the optional start-order for each bundle.
+The start-order metadata specifies the start order of the bundle in relation to other bundles in the same feature.
+Bundles with the same start-order value may be started and stopped in any order in relation to each other.
+There is no default value for start-order.

 ## OSGi Configurations

 OSGi configurations are specified in the `configurations` section of the feature model as a JSON object.
 The format for configurations is using the standard OSGi configuration resource format as defined by the [OSGi Configurator